 |Most common type||Very rare|

 |May involve a gene called APOE ɛ4||Usually caused by gene changes passed down from parent to child|

-Early-onset Alzheimer’s disease occurs between a person’s 30s to mid-60s and represents less than 10 percent of all people with Alzheimer’s.
-Some cases are caused by an inherited change in one of three genes, resulting in a type known as early-onset familial Alzheimer’s disease, or FAD.
-For other cases of early-onset Alzheimer’s, research suggests there may be a genetic component related to factors other than these three genes.
+Early-onset Alzheimer's disease occurs between a person's 30s to mid-60s and represents less than 10 percent of all people with Alzheimer's.
+Some cases are caused by an inherited change in one of three genes.
+For other cases, research shows that other genetic components are involved.
+Researchers are working to identify additional genetic risk variants for early-onset Alzheimer's disease.

 NIA Alzheimer’s and related Dementias Education and Referral (ADEAR) Center

 The NIA ADEAR Center offers information and free print publications about Alzheimer’s and related dementias for families, caregivers, and health professionals.
 ADEAR Center staff answer telephone, email, and written requests and make referrals to local and national resources.